Theatres

 Estates Theatre

-The Estates Theatre is the oldest theatre in Prague, famed as the place where Mozart conducted the premiere of Don Giovanni on 29 October 1787.
-Mozartissimo – a medley of highlights from several of Mozart’s operas, including Don Giovanni – is performed here several times a week in summer (see www.bmart.cz); the rest of theyear sees various opera, ballet and drama productions.
-The theatre is equipped for the hearing-impaired and has wheelchair access (wheelchair bookings can be made up to five days in advance); you can buy tickets from any National Theatre box office.
+The Estates Theatre is the oldest in Prague, famed as Mozart conducted the premiere of Don Giovanni on 29 October 1787.
+Mozartissimo – a medley of highlights from several Mozart’s operas, including Don Giovanni – is performed several times a week in summer (see www.bmart.cz); the rest of the year sees various opera, ballet and drama productions.
+The theatre is equipped for the hearing-impaired and has wheelchair access.
+Wheelchair bookings can be made up to five days in advance, and you can buy tickets from any National Theatre box office.

 Location: Ovocný trh 1, Old Town; tickets up to 1200 CZK, website